Certified Translation

 Certified Portuguese Translation Services for Portugal Documents

-For most India-side work, a notary-certified translation done by a Portuguese translator who is recognised by the Portuguese Embassy in Delhi is the fastest route, and the document is accepted by AIMA, universities, and most Portuguese offices.
-We coordinate with translators that the Portuguese Embassy in Delhi has accepted before, so the file is not bounced for a translator the embassy does not know.
+For most India-side work, a notary-certified translation done by a Portuguese translator who is recognised by the Portuguese Embassy in Delhi is the fastest way, and the document is accepted by AIMA, universities, and most Portuguese offices.
+We manage with translators that the Portuguese Embassy in Delhi has accepted before, so the application is not bounced for a translator the embassy does not know.

 The order matters.
 We always do the translation after the apostille is on the document, not before.
 If you translate first, the apostille stamp itself is in English or French and the Portuguese office cannot read it.
 Doing the translation after the apostille means the whole document, including the apostille stamp and the SDM or HRD seal, is in Portuguese from one translator on one set of pages.